 As you’d expect, the industry fought desperately to block the database by suing the Alabama State Banking Department.
 The cost of the database to the lenders was negligible at just $0.68 per transaction for the first year, so the only real reason to block it would be so they could continue skirting the law.

-Final Verdict: Should I take out a payday loan in Alabama?
+Final Verdict: Should you take out a payday loan in Alabama?

 Payday lenders usually target individuals who need fast cash to pay for an unexpected expense like their car breaking down.
 People who aren’t hardpressed for money can take the time to secure more affordable financing.